odedstein/sgi-introduction-course/007_boundary/007_boundary.md

 and involves a fair bit of differential geometry.
-For triangle surface meshes, piecewise triangular surfaces, however, the boundary is the _set of all points on triangle edges that are only part of one trianglee_, as opposed to the points on interior edges, which are always on two triangles.[^1]
+For triangle surface meshes, piecewise triangular surfaces, however, the boundary is the _set of all points on triangle edges that are only part of one triangle_, as opposed to the points on interior edges, which are always on two triangles.[^1]

 Consider the following simple mesh: